Tamara Hundorova: Biography

-Hundorova was born on 17 July 1955 in Klimivka, a village in the Karliv district of the Poltava region in Ukraine.
+Hundorova was born on 17 July 1955 in Klimivka, a village in Poltava Oblast in Ukraine.

 She graduated from the Department of Ukrainian Language and Literature at Kyiv University, and attended postgraduate studies at the Institute of Literature of the National Academy of Sciences of Ukraine.

 Hundorova started working at the Institute of Literature at the National Academy of Sciences of Ukraine in 1981.
 In September 1990, she, along with Vira Ageyeva, and Natalka Shumylo were invited by Solomiia Pavlychko, a philosophy professor at the University of Kyiv-Mohyla Academy to launch an initiative to found women's studies in Ukraine.
 They created the "Feminist Seminar" at the Institute of Literature of the National Academy of Sciences.
 It was the first time the methodology of feminist analysis and gender criticism was introduced in the country.
 These same women established a feminist section in the academic journal Slovo i Chas (Word and Time) and began publishing works such her article Femina Melancholica: Sex and Culture.
 The work of these scholars inspired other academics throughout Ukraine to establish women's and gender studies programs.

 She taught at the National University of Kyiv-Mohyla Academy from 1994 to 1997 and the University of Toronto in Canada, in 1999.
 In 2002, she became the head of the National Academy, Institute of Literature's department of literary theory.
 She also taught the summer school of Harvard University in 2004, and the Ukrainian Free University in 2003 and 2005.
 In 2009, she was a Yacyk Distinguished Fellow at the Harvard Ukrainian Research Institute and she is the dean of the Ukrainian Free University in Munich.

 She also taught at the Taras Shevchenko National University of Kyiv from 2005 to 2010, and taught a special course at the Ukrainian Catholic University in Lviv.
 She has given presentations at international conferences in Ukraine and abroad, as well as lectured at universities in the United States (Yale, Columbia, Harvard), Canada (Universities of Toronto, Alberta, Manitoba), and Great Britain.

 Hundorova was an intern at Monash University (Australia) between 1991 and 1992.
 She also worked at the Harriman Institute at Columbia University in 1997, the Ukrainian Research Institute at Harvard University in 2001, and the Slavic Research Center at Hokkaido University, Japan in 2004.

 She was a Fulbright Scholar in the US for the 1998, 2009, and 2011–2012 academic years.

 Hundorova's research focuses on feminism, gender studies, literary theory, postcolonial criticism, modernism and postmodernism.